TYPO3-Documentation/TYPO3CMS-Tutorial-SitePackage/Documentation/FluidTemplates/Index.rst

 Fluid requires a specific directory structure to store the template files.
 It is a perfect time to create the first set of folders of the site package extension now.
 The initial directory can be named ``site_package/``, which we assume is located on your local machine.
 You can also choose a different name such as "site_example" or "site_clientname", but this tutorial uses "site_package".

 The aforementioned folders for Fluid are all located as sub-directories of a folder called ``Resources/``.
-Therefore, please create the directory structure as listed below.
+Therefore, create the directory structure as listed below.

 ::